orenhd/react-context-hooks/README.md

 The featured functionality is similar to the one presented on [react-typescript--redux](https://github.com/orenhd/react-typescript--redux).

-## Notable Additions
+### Notable Additions
-- Basic logic and snapshots Unit Testing, using Jest and [Enzyme](https://www.npmjs.com/package/enzyme).
+- Basic logic and snapshots unit testing, using Jest and [Enzyme](https://www.npmjs.com/package/enzyme).